 Many of us have first hand experience of just how dangerous an attitude like that can be, and have turned to companies like to help us out of a tight spot and get back on track.
 It’s great that this kind of professional support is available, but in an ideal world, we would never have got into the difficult situation in the first place.

 Teaching children basic budgeting skills is absolutely core and pocket money is a great way of doing so.
 Sit down with them and talk about how they want to spend their money.
 Blow it all on candy every week at the shop down the street?
-Fine, if they want to.
+Fine, if they choose to.
 Save up for a special game or electronic gadget?
 No problem.
 The point where, even as adults, we can trip up is in somehow assuming we can do both.

 Money in the digital age